Locating the Lemniscate

 \[k! = T_k = \frac{V_{2k}}{\pi^k} = \frac{V_{2k}}{V_2^k}\]

 The first equality is perfectly agreeable: for integer \(k\), the factorial is the number of permutations of \(k\) directions in space, equivalent to the permutations of \(k\) elements.
 The others are still weird.
-A \((2k)\) ball also has \(2k\) “axes”, but, by dividing by \(\pi^k\), they only have \(k!\) permutations instead of \(2k\)?
-It is odd to think about.
+A \((2k)\) ball also has \(2k\) “axes”, but somehow, by dividing by \(\pi^k\), they only have \(k!\) symmetry, instead of \(2k\)?
+Or maybe a better way of putting it is: if you want to locate \((\frac{5}{2})!\) between \(2!\) and \(3!\), you can double both dimensions and treat them as symmetries of squares… but you have to rescale \(a \mapsto \pi r^2\) to keep everything having the same volume.

-Suppose we had a list which appeared to us to contain three elements \((x,y,z)\), but each element was “actually” a label for two elements, so the list is really \((x_1, x_2, y_1, y_2, z_1, z_2)\), with \(6!\) permutations.2 We can trivially recover the sense of there being \(3!\) permutations by demanding that the elements stay in pairs: \(((x_1, x_2), (y_1, y_2), (z_1, z_2))\), where the permutations keep each pair together.
+One attempt at a combinatoric interpretation might be: suppose we had a list which appeared to us to contain three elements \((x,y,z)\), but each element was “actually” a label for two elements, so the list is really \((x_1, x_2, y_1, y_2, z_1, z_2)\), with \(6!\) permutations.2 We can trivially recover the sense of there being \(3!\) permutations by demanding that the elements stay in pairs: \(((x_1, x_2), (y_1, y_2), (z_1, z_2))\), where the permutations keep each pair together.
 But the above formula suggests that this is not what’s happening: in \(k! = V_{2k}/\pi^k\), all six internal elements are really treated symmetrically in the “permutation”.
+Permuting pairs produces \((2k)!!\), not \(k!\), and doesn’t have any interpretation on an odd number of elements.

-Well, turns out that’s a thing: the symmetric product \(\text{Sym}^n(X)\) of a topological space.
+Actually, turns out that’s a thing: the symmetric product \(\text{Sym}^n(X)\) of a topological space.
 I regret that I know almost nothing about topology, but the basic idea is pretty straightforward:

-Starting from a space \(X\), one constructs the space \(\text{Sym}^n(X)\) which takes \(n\) points from \(X\) and then forgets their ordering via the quotient \(X^n/S_n\) (with \(S_n\) being the symmetric group on \(n\) elements.)
-For example, \(\text{Sym}^k(I)\) where \(I\) is the unit interval \([0,1]\) takes \(n\) points from the unit interval without ordering, that is, each equivalence class can be identified by sorting the points–which is exactly the \(k\)-simplexes we were discussing above.
+Starting from a space \(X\), one constructs the space \(\text{Sym}^n(X)\) which takes \(n\) points from \(X\) and then forgets their ordering via the quotient \(X^n/S_n\) (with \(S_n\) being the symmetric group on \(n\) elements).
+For example, \(\text{Sym}^k(I)\) where \(I\) is the unit interval \([0,1]\) consists of sets of \(n\) points from the unit interval without ordering.
+Then each equivalence class can be identified by sorting the points.
+This describes the \(k\)-simplexes: it is exactly the construction we saw for the volume of a tetrahedron above.

 An LLM informs me that in the case where \(X = D^2\), the \(2\)-disc (that is, the interior of the \(2\)-ball).
 Then \(D^2\) turns out to have symmetric product